UM-ARM-Lab/cad-models/README.md

 # CAD
-Various CAD developed by the Arm lab
+Various CAD developed by the ARM lab

 ## [Robotiq](Robotiq)
 We've made some alterations to our 3 finger Robotiq grippers